-A variety of presentations tracing the history and significance of Shelby County and Sidney will be offered to commemorate their Bicentennial milestones.
-Topics planned to date include:
+A variety of presentations tracing the history and significance of Shelby County and Sidney were offered to commemorate their Bicentennial milestones.
+New topics are under development now.
+Please check back for updates….

 A Bicentennial Retrospective – Why We Are Who We Are